cityblock/commons-starter-project/README.md

 - get(pokemonId: string, txn: Transaction) - returns a single Pokemon, and associated items
 - create(input: IPokemonCreateInput, txn: Transaction) - creates and returns a Pokemon
-- edit(pokemonId: string, pokemon: IPokemonEditInput, txn: Transaction) - edits an existing Pokemon
+- edit(pokemonId: string, pokemon: IPokemonEditInput, txn: Transaction) - edits and returns an existing Pokemon
-- delete(pokemonId: string, txn: Transaction) - marks a Pokemon as deleted, but does not actually delete it from the database
+- delete(pokemonId: string, txn: Transaction) - marks a Pokemon as deleted and returns it, but does not actually delete it from the database

 _Note: All model methods need to take a transaction (as you see above)._ In order to be able to eager load the items (the the pokemon get() method) you will need to generate the skeleton of the items file in tandem.